 By exploiting the superior penetrating capabilities of neutrons MPISI provides a valuable analysis technique for cutting-edge research in materials engineering and related scientific disciplines.

-· Welded steel plates (up to 30 mm in thickness),
+- Welded steel plates (up to 30 mm in thickness),

-· Additive manufactured titanium specimens,
+- Additive manufactured titanium and steel specimens,

-· High-resolution investigations, i.e. depth resolution and near surface stresses:
+- High-resolution investigations, i.e. depth resolution and near surface stresses:

 - Laser shock peened aluminium plates 3.3 mm in thickness,